showevr/ComfyUI-Modelscope-All/README.md

 # ComfyUI-Modelscope-All
-Input the ModelScope Token (Access tokens), and call the model on ModelScope.
+Input the ModelScope token (access token), and call the model on ModelScope to generate the image.